IgorCastilhos/hamburgershop-api/README.md

 ## Features

-> The **summary** of the features is listed below.
-All the features contains E2E tests.

 [x] it should be able to **register a new restaurant**
 [x] it should be able to **sign in as a restaurant manager**
 [x] it should be able to **register as a new customer**